 4 Ash St, Sydney – $$$

-If you’re after a casual yet elegant dining experience you have to try Mercado.
+If you’re after a casual yet elegant dining experience in Sydney you have to try Mercado.
 This is because Mercado offers a share-style menu inspired by the Mediterranean, with Spanish cuisine being a particular focus.

 If you’re a meat lover, you’ll be impressed with Mercado’s use of traditional kitchen techniques: whole animal butchery, inhouse meat curing, and dry-aging of premium cuts of beef.
 These techniques really enhance the flavour of Mercado’s already fine food.